Bachelor & Bachelorette Party At Put-in-Bay!

 Bachelor & Bachelorette party time!
-With all the things to do in Ohio, planning not one but BOTH, the Bachelor & Bachelorette party seemed larger than life task!
+With everything to do in Ohio, planning not one but BOTH, the Bachelor & Bachelorette party seemed larger than life task!
 Where to start?
 How could I find some great Bachelor & Bachelorette party ideas in Ohio?
 I had heard of a place called Put-in-Bay from friends and decided to look into this Lake Erie Island as a place to host the Bachelor and Bachelorette party.
 A simple Google search took me to the helpful Put-in-Bay Visitors & Convention Bureau website, where I started planning our joint Put-in-Bay Bachelor & Bachelorette party.

 Put-in-Bay Hotel?
 Resort?
 Home Rentals?
-Where to accommodate 60+people!
+Where to accommodate 60+ People!

 I decided on the Put-in-Bay Resort & Conference Center for several reasons, primarily the vast selection of different room types they had.
-Most of the home rentals we looked at required lugging our sheets towels etc. over for the weekend, and that’s just not what we wanted to do on a Bachelor and Bachelorette party weekend.
+Most of the home rentals we looked at required lugging our sheets, towels, etc. over for the weekend, and that’s not what we wanted to do on a Bachelor and Bachelorette party weekend.